AztecProtocol/aztec-packages/docs/docs/guides/developer_guides/smart_contracts/writing_contracts/storage/notes.md

 #### Note Hash Tree

 By virtue of being append only, notes are not edited.
-If two transactions amend a private value, multiple notes will be inserted into the tree (to the note hash tree and the [nullifier tree](../../../../protocol-specs/state/nullifier-tree.md)).
+If two transactions amend a private value, multiple notes will be inserted into the tree to the note hash tree and the nullifier tree.
 The header will contain the same logical storage slot.

 ### Reading Notes